burningmantech/ranger-clubhouse-web/README-development.md

 ### GOTCHAS

-* EmberJS will erroneously complain about a link-to statement does not have enough parameters supplied appropriate for the route when the backing router or controller has a syntax error or uses a non-existent variable.
+* EmberJS will erroneously complain about a link-to statement does not have enough parameters supplied for the route when the backing router or controller source code has a syntax error or uses a non-existent variable.

 * The testing framework will wait until ALL active timers have expired before allowing the test to finish and move on to the next one. e.g., an outstanding setTimeout() may cause grief.